Nuvigil (TB) (Armodafinil)

 Who Should Not Take Nuvigil (TB)

-Do not take Nuvigil if you are allergic to armodafinil, modafinil, or any other ingredients; are pregnant, planning to become pregnant, or breastfeeding; or if the packaging shows signs of tampering or has passed its expiry date.
+Do not take Nuvigil if you are allergic to armodafinil, modafinil, or any other ingredients in the tablets, are pregnant or breastfeeding, or if the packaging is damaged.

 Medical Conditions to Discuss